GlobalFishingWatch/vessel-classification/README.md

 To install the dependencies:

+* `sudo pip install google-api-python-client pyyaml`

+## YAPF

+[YAPF](https://github.com/google/yapf) is a code formatter for Python.
+To install it, run:

-* `sudo pip install google-api-python-client pyyaml yapf`
+* `sudo pip install yapf`

+Run `yapf -r -i .` in top level directory to fix the format of the full project.

 ## Deployment